 Indeed, Justice Clarence Thomas, in his concurring opinion, wrote that the court “should reconsider” three other “demonstrably erroneous decisions”: Griswold v.
 Connecticut, a 1965 decision granting married couples the right to contraception; Lawrence v.
 Texas, a 2003 case that struck down sodomy laws; and Obergefell v.
 Hodges, the 2015 case giving gay couples the right to marry.

-This article is a collaboration between MindSite News and KQED Public Radio‘s The California Report Magazine.
+This article is a collaboration between MindSite News and KQED Public Radio‘s The California Report Magazine, who are among our nonprofit news agency partners.
 You can listen to the audio documentary here.

 Spider, spider, along the ceiling slide